rakshana2527/Safe-Gate/README.md

 - Breadboard and jumper wires
 - 220 Ω, 1 kΩ and 2.2 kΩ resistors

-- #Note: Please download the video, it might not play directly.
+## Circuit Diagram
+> THe image of the hardware connections are also provided.
+> Note: A demo video is included in the repo — please download it, as it may not play directly in the browser.